ianrandmckenzie/the_hash_whisperer/README.md

 ## Usage
 The Hash Whisperer figures out where it needs to go by itself.
 Traversing through arrays, nested hashes, and a bunch of other variables without you needing to travel with it.
 If you want to give it a map (aka explicit instructions where to drill into), great!
 Otherwise, just tell it what you're looking for by providing a single key.

+See [the example data near the bottom of this README](#object-examples) for reference to the objects the code examples are using.

 ### Get all values identified by a specified a key
 ```ruby
 # Ruby Hash